Paul Pester: Early life

 Pester grew up in Plymouth.
 He was educated at Tamar High School, Plymouth.
 He has a first class honours degree in physics from the University of Manchester, and a doctorate (DPhil) in mathematical physics from Brasenose College, University of Oxford in 1988.

 Career

 Pester was employed by McKinsey & Co as a management consultant, before being appointed Group CEO of Virgin Money.
 During Pester's tenure as CEO, Virgin Money Group launched in Australia.
 He then began working in various senior roles for Lloyds TSB, Santander and Lloyds Banking Group.

-In May 2011, Pester was appointed as the CEO of Project Verde and tasked with moulding a group of 632 bank branches Lloyds was being forced to divest by the European Commission as a penalty for receiving State Aid from the UK Government during the 2008 banking crisis, into a new bank.
+In May 2011, Pester was appointed as the CEO of Project Verde and tasked with overseeing the divestment of 632 bank branches into a new bank in order to comply with a ruling of the European Commission.
+The divestment was required as a result of Lloyds TSB having received state aid from the British government during the 2008 financial crisis.
 The new bank was eventually named TSB.